GReddyD/test_on_sociability/README.md

+# test_on_sociability

-# tets_on_sociability This is social test, it is give you answer, how mutch you sociability
+This is social test, it is give you answer, how mutch you sociability